-Look at this poster (Text B).
-Explain the message it conveys and what purpose you think it serves.
-Then, tell us whether you think that in recent years things are changing in the direction of this message and explain why.
+Read this poster (Text B), explain the message it conveys and tell us if you agree or disagree with it.
+Then, tell us whether you think that being judgmental of others' actions and beliefs can fortify or break up a good friendship and why.